thomaschiari/ML_AI-Training/M0-PythonPandas/Python/Python.md

 ## LICENSE

 The project is distributed under the MIT License.
+Author: Guilherme Fontana